Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 ![Screenshot showing the Configuration page of the Azure Function App.](media/change-feed-with-cosmos-db-trigger-function/function-app-configuration.png)

-If you make changes to your Contoso Pet Supplies data, your Azure Function should be triggered to pick up those changes.
-There's some lag time between the action happening and it appearing in the logs.
+If you make changes to your Contoso Pet Supplies data, it should trigger your Azure Function to pick up those changes.
+There's some lag time between the action and when it appears in the logs.

-In the Azure portal, navigate to the function itself on the Function App resource.
+In Azure portal, navigate to the function on the Function App resource.
 Select **Monitor**.
 You should see the function app invoked for your changes.
-If you select the timestamp, a panel with invocation details will appear.
+If you select timestamp, a panel with invocation details will appear.

 ![Screenshot showing the Monitor page of the Azure Function App.](media/change-feed-with-cosmos-db-trigger-function/function-app-monitor.png)